Pandaqi/Tiamo-Pastoor/tiamopastoor/content/blog/2026/01/review-printify/index.md

 categories: ["Reviews"]
 ---

 This article will discuss my experiences using [Printify](https://printify.com).
-I used this service on two different online stores---[my small Dutch webshop](https://nietdathetuitmaakt.nl) and my [larger international webshop](https://thewaywardmelody.com)---to provide automatic fulfilment of merchandise (or "physical goods" in general).
+I used this service on two different online stores---my small Dutch webshop (now gone) and my [larger international webshop](https://thewaywardmelody.com)---to provide automatic fulfilment of merchandise (or "physical goods" in general).

 This article is not sponsored, there are no affiliate links, I have no bias, nothing of the sort.
 I _reluctantly_ created online stores because I needed some way to earn money as an artist and creative person.